 ROCKSUGAR SOUTHEAST ASIAN KITCHEN®

-RockSugar Southeast Asian Kitchen showcases the cuisines of Thailand, Vietnam, Malaysia, Singapore, Indonesia and India.
+RockSugar Southeast Asian Kitchen showcases the cuisines of Thailand, Vietnam, Malaysia, Singapore and Indonesia.
 Unlike fusion cuisine, each dish on RockSugar Southeast Asian Kitchen’s extensive menu is authentic to its country of origin.

 From the mouth-watering Indian Samosas to the savory Vietnamese Shaking Beef, the entire menu will transport you to a spice-filled, welcoming corner of the globe.
-No visit to RockSugar Southeast Asian Kitchen is complete without trying one of the signature desserts prepared in our in-house bakery including our Caramelized Banana Custard Cake and Warm Coconut Doughnuts.
+No visit to RockSugar Southeast Asian Kitchen is complete without trying one of the signature desserts prepared in our in-house bakery including our Caramelized Banana Custard Cake and Warm RockSugar Butter Cake.

 Taking our name from an essential ingredient used in Asian cooking, RockSugar Southeast Asian Kitchen was created by restaurateur David Overton and Singapore-raised, New York-trained chef Mohan Ismail.

 "We were inspired to create RockSugar to showcase the many distinctive flavors and dishes from Southeast Asia that couldn't be found under one roof anywhere else in LA."

 Inspired by memories of family meals his mother used to make, Chef Mohan draws upon his vast culinary experience at some of the best Southeast Asian restaurants in New York such as Spice Market, Tabla and Blue Hill.
 The master chef captures the spirit and authentic flavors of Southeast Asia: “This isn’t fusion cuisine; it’s not East meets West,” says Ismail.
 Instead, Chef Mohan uses the finest ingredients to bring greater subtlety to the traditional dishes of the region, as well as more creativity in their presentation.